abhi3700/my_coding_toolkit/git_all.md

   11. DONE!

   [Source](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)
+* ### Connect a local folder with Github server
+  1. create a github repo.
+  2. `git init` from within the local folder.
+  3. `git remote add origin <github-url>`: add the remote url (of Github) to the local folder.
+  4. `git pull origin master`: sync the server folder with local folder.
+  5. `git add .`: Add the required files to the repository.
+  6. [OPTIONAL] `git add .gitignore`: Add the files to be ignored/allowed.
+  7. `git commit -m "comment..."`: Commit the staged files.
+  8. `git push origin master`: Push the committed files.
+Basically, sync the server folder with local folder.

 * ### Clone a Submodule (from github) inside a Module (cloned from github repo)
   1. Open terminal (cmd or bash) in the directory (cloned repo)
   2. `$ git submodule add <repo-url.git> <custom-repo-name>`